Birth control (contraception)

 - Relief from endometriosis symptoms: It might help with painful periods and cramps from endometriosis.

-- A lower risk of some cancers: Hormonal birth may lower your risk of getting some cancers, like ovarian cancer and endometrial cancer.
+- A lower risk of some cancers: Hormonal birth control may lower your risk of getting some cancers, like ovarian cancer and endometrial cancer.

 Hormonal contraception includes anything that changes your body’s natural hormone levels, like the pill, patch, injection and any other hormonal implant.
 These contraceptives create a stable hormonal environment and this consistent level helps to prevent ovulation (release of an egg).
 Any chemicals or medications in your body might cause some unwanted side effects and pose certain risks.
 Be sure to do your research and talk with your doctor about all the possible side effects.
 Short-term side effects could be things like:5, 6